Start here if you want the safest broad recommendation for this whole topic.

 A lower-horror recommendation split for readers who want chaos first and fear second.

-A beginner-first shortlist for groups that want easy onboarding, readable fear, and a strong first-night payoff.
+A beginner-first shortlist for groups that want an easy first buy, readable fear, and a strong first-session payoff.